Beriev Be-103: Certification

 The Be-103 received its Federal Aviation Administration type certification on 21 July 2003 at the EAA AirVenture airshow in Oshkosh, Wisconsin US, where the aircraft had arrived via An-124 airlift.
 The type certificate was handed over by the FAA's co-chairman of regulations and certification, Nicholas Sabatini.
 The aircraft is also certified in Brazil, the People's Republic of China, the European Union, and Russia.

 On 1 August 2003, FAA Director Marion Blakey visited the Be-103's display area at the exhibition in order to familiarize herself personally with the aircraft and to meet representatives of the developer, manufacturer and Air Register.

-The obtaining of FAA certification allows official sales of the Be-103 to begin in Canada and the US.
+The obtaining of FAA certification allows official sales of the Be-103 in Canada and the US.
 After the exhibition, the first production Be-103 aircraft were officially handed over to its American dealer, Kent Linn of Sky Manor Airport in Pittstown, New Jersey.